-Co-authored by the Substance Abuse and Mental Health Services Administration (SAMHSA) and ICF/MACRO, this qualitative study of ASIST training participants found increased self-efficacy, heightened awareness, improved communication skills, increased information sharing and increased interventions due to ASIST training.
+This qualitative study of ASIST training participants found increased self-efficacy, heightened awareness, improved communication skills, increased information sharing and increased interventions due to ASIST training.

 This Scottish study of ASIST found increased knowledge, helping attitudes, skills and interventions in ASIST-trained caregivers in addition to broad reductions stigma and increased suicide prevention awareness within communities and organizations.

-Conducted by Nora McAuliffe and Lynda Perry this study demonstrated that ASIST training in a large community hospital contributed to improved clinical outcomes for consumers.
+This study demonstrated that ASIST training in a large community hospital contributed to improved clinical outcomes for consumers.
 Outcomes associated with ASIST training included increased identification of those at risk for suicide and a corresponding reduction in hospital admissions as hospital staff were better able to assess risk and provide appropriate alternatives to hospitalization.